2. Attachment and Trust Instead Of Goodies

 But at the same time I see the opposite.
 A few years ago I had an encounter with an extreme toy junkie – nothing would work without her toy and her full concentration was on the toy.
 Its owner was non-existent for the dog and was at most perceived as «the person with the toy».
 How had it come so far?

-Therefore, it is important to understand the word bond in the sense of «trust/bond to humans» and not in the sense of «bond to material things», i.e. treats, toys etc. Certainly, treats have a value in the training of dogs, but in my opinion only when it comes to perfecting an already learned step.
+Therefore, it is important to understand the word attachment in the sense of «attachment to humans» and not in the sense of «attachment to material things», i.e. treats, toys etc. Certainly, treats have a value in the formal training of dogs, but in my opinion only when it comes to perfecting an already learned step.

 I hope I have explained comprehensibly why 70% of the dogs on the walk show behavioural problems and why many dog owners and trainers need to re-think and improve their competence.

-The internationally renowned ethologist at the Institute for Pet Science at the University of Kiel, Dr. Dorit Urd Feddersen-Petersen wrote to me: «You don’t solve problems and conflicts with treats.
-It is social conflicts that humans have to settle with the dog.
+The internationally renowned ethologist at the Institute for Pet Science at the University of Kiel, Dr. Dorit Urd Feddersen-Petersen wrote to me: «One doesn’t solve problems and conflicts with treats.
+They are social conflicts that humans have to settle with the dog.
 Instead of salami, attachment and trust, the defined framework in which the dog can behave freely and which offers the dog social safety and security».

 Is it therefore possible that a well-trained, but insufficiently educated dog, can do «sit, drop, stay!» perfectly, but at the same time be disrespectful with people and/or other dogs?